OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/hubspot.md

   To fix:
   * Use the internal name of the field from the error.
   * Check if failure is due to a missing mandatory field or invalid data.
-  * Refer to [#get-internal-field-names-for-hubspot-entities](#get-internal-field-names-for-hubspot-entities) for internal-to-display name mapping.
+  * Refer to [Get Internal Field Names for HubSpot Entities ](#get-internal-field-names-for-hubspot-entities) for internal-to-display name mapping.

 # Appendix